MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ntcmdprompt.md

 ---
 title: ntcmdprompt
-description: Reference topic for the ntcmdprompt command, which runs the command interpreter **Cmd.exe**, rather than **Command.com**, after running a Terminate and Stay Resident (TSR) or after starting the command prompt from within an MS-DOS application. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the ntcmdprompt command, which runs the command interpreter **Cmd.exe**, rather than **Command.com**, after running a Terminate and Stay Resident (TSR) or after starting the command prompt from within an MS-DOS application. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article